ashotmartiros/face_reconstruction/README.md

 # face_reconstruction
-Project work for TUM 3D reconstruction and scanning class
+Simple project for RGB face reconstruction from a single image